 Remember: Empty and cover your birdbath when you go on vacation.
 If the water isn’t changed regularly, it could do more harm than good!

 Setting out water for birds goes a long way to help our feathered friends.
 But birds also like to bathe in sand to rid their feathers of parasites, and sand can be even harder to find than water.
 So if you’re feeling extra generous, set up a sand bath for the birds.
 All you’ll need to do is fill a shallow bowl or hole in the ground with fine sand.

 Again, it is important that you choose a safe place.
 To prevent pathogens from accumulating in the sand, you should replace it every few weeks.

 Birdbath Winter Care

 Some birds don’t fly away for the winter.
 If you have a birdbath in the summer, you should leave it in place throughout the winter.
 In the cold months, setting out water for birds is especially important because birds eat more dry grains in the winter and get less water from their food sources.
 Additionally, depending on your region, many natural water sources freeze or are covered in snow and leaves.
 Keep your bird water ice-free with the following tips:

 - add a light ball to your bath that can move with the wind, this can help prevent it from icing over

 - pour boiling water on the ice to melt it

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Vogeltränke und Vogelbad aufstellen: So bereitest du den Tieren eine Erfrischung** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Vogeltränke und Vogelbad aufstellen: So bereitest du den Tieren eine Erfrischung** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.